bilgisen/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Kahvenin Kralı burda be kardeş
+title: Stoffgesichtsmasken
-image: /img/home-jumbotron.jpg
+image: /img/covid-mesai.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Atmungsaktiv, stilvoll, Baumwolle für Frauen, Männer und Kinder
 mainpitch:
-  title: Why Kaldi
+  title: Neden
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans